AJ6CU/KD8CEC-V2.0-for-uBITX/README.md

 I am calling this V2.0 which is a little audacious given that I do not have Ian's permission.
 Hope he doesn't mind!

+Release Notes:
+August 17, 2022 Status
+The code appears to mostly work (see Issues on Github).
+The S-Meter and SWR have not yet worked.
+Not sure if this is a problem in the ported code or the ported code in the standalone processor.
+I am concerned that I get a high pitched screech at low volumes and that the white noise on some platforms is higher than I would expect.
+However, this could be a calibration issue to resolve.
+The EEPROM area can use more work to be flexibile to deal with onboard vs offboard EEPROM.

+The other worry is that KD8CEC's uBITX Manager seems to not work on Arduino BLE, RP Connect and Nano Every.
+Weird it does work on Arduino IOT.
+I can see the CAT request going down, but the firmware just never sends anything back if there is a BLE, RP Connect or Nano Every on the other end...

+The CPU board appears to work except that the Nextion RX/TX is reversed depending on whether it uses softwareserial or hardware serial.
+Known problem and already corrected for the V3 board.
+The SSI351A needs more "elbow room" to avoid noise and the offboard connectors need more thought.

+The standalone daughter board for S-meter (and also ++digital and ++analog pins) is a mess.
+Will need to rethink that one.

+The powersupply board works, but the connection to the inbound 12v power can be rethought to minimize wiring (I am currently forced to use wire nuts...)

+One side note....
+I am using 115200 baud for my Nextion connection.
+This required mods to the Nextion code too.
+Search for "NEXTIONBAUD" to reset this.

 73
 Mark
 AJ6CU